mattbierner/khepri/README.md

         b = f(3);
     }

-Variables declarations are evaluated in order and only previously declared variables can be used.
-This differs from Javascript where declarations are evaluated first and variables bound to undefined before statements are evaluated:
+Variables declarations are evaluated in order, and only previously declared variables can be used.
+This is a restriction of Javascript where declarations are evaluated first and variables bound to undefined before statements are evaluated:

     var h = "hello";